Wold Newton, Lincolnshire: Turnpike

 The Grimsby to Wold Newton Turnpike Act was passed in 1765.

 Until the advent of the turnpike trust system, local villagers were responsible for the upkeep of the roads in their parish.
 As road transport increased in the 17th and 18th centuries the concept of charging travellers for using the road spawned the idea of the turnpike trust, each one created by individual act of parliament.
 A turnpike trust could borrow money to pay for road improvement and charge people for using it.

 The Wold Newton turnpike, the only turnpike out of Grimsby, provided a route across the low-lying marshland surrounding Grimsby up on to the dry lands of the Wolds, ending at Wold Newton church.
 From Wold Newton, the traveller had to resort to the existing unimproved roads.
 There were toll gates at Brigsley Beck, where the toll house still stands on the north side of the road on the west side of the beck.
-An iron milestone still stands on the side of the road, two furlongs from the end of the road in Wold Newton.
+An iron milestone from 1826 still stands on the side of the road, 300 metres north of North Farm.